ros-drivers/rosserial/rosserial_vex_cortex/README.md

 ```bash
 rosserial_arduino serial_node _port:=/dev/ttyACM0 _baud:=115200
 ```
-This overrides the default (57600) Hz.To switch the rosserial/debug serial connections, see `logger.h` in your generated PROS project.
+This overrides the default (57600) Hz.To switch the rosserial/debug serial connections, see `include/ros_lib/logger.h` in your generated PROS project.
 If you do end up using UART1 or UART2 for rosserial instead of debugging, update the USB device argument: `_port:=/dev/ttyUSB0` instead, and update the baud rate argument, or simply remove it for the default 57600 Hz.

-Also, the USB device path for the VEX Programming cable on linux may either be `/dev/ttyACM0` or `/dev/ttyACM1`.
+Also, the USB device path for the VEX Programming cable on Linux may either be `/dev/ttyACM0` or `/dev/ttyACM1`.
 To figure out which to use as an argument, use `pros lsusb`, or unplug/replug the cable from/into the computer and run `dmesg` and look at the last lines.

 Viewing the UART debug stream requires a [USB-serial adapter](https://www.adafruit.com/product/954) for your computer, and it needs to be plugged in correctly.
 To set up the wires with the cable linked above, use this layout: